consumet/consumet.ts/docs/guides/books.md

 <h2>BOOKS</h2>

-`BOOKS` is a category provider, which provides a list of anime providers.
-Each anime provider must be a subclass of the [`BookParser`](https://github.com/consumet/extensions/blob/master/src/models/book-parsers.ts) class.

 By using `BOOKS` category you can interact with the book providers.
 And have access to the book providers methods.
+Which allows you to search for books, get the book information, get the book pdf/epub links.

 ```ts
 // ESM